 Ancient understandings of alchemy relied on chemistry to walk upon the path that leads to the truth which many in history mistook as the search of the elixir of immortality or the lust for the alchemical gold.
 This misunderstanding arose from the self's lust for a valuable experience of reality.
 Mysticism, in essence, as opposed… Continue reading Alchemy, Mysticism and the Transmutable Truth

 wandering around the stretch near the Himalayas my eyes gaze upon the divine woman wearing the Khamsa the amulet of the Goddess Tanit of Phoenicia hanging from the black thread tied around her neck her eyes of innocence now glaring at me as she struggles to push her bag out the door elegantly… Continue reading The Woman wearing Khamsa of the Phoenician Goddess ~ bliss in the Himalayas.

-the transcendentalist whilst finding the self within the loneliness visits the temple of transcendence in the psychic world of the northern sky. after doubting the heuristics of the decision the transcendentalist sits in sukhasana and within a second, as the eyes shut its doors of visionary perception, transcends the boundaries that keep the soul… Continue reading The Temple of Transcendence
+the transcendentalist whilst finding the self within the loneliness visits the temple of transcendence in the psychic world of the northern sky. after doubting the heuristics of the decision the transcendentalist sits in sukhasana and within a second, as the eyes shut its doors of visionary perception, she transcends the boundaries that keep the… Continue reading The Temple of Transcendence